Skip to main content

 Script Structure

-• Place params at the very top of your file, before any imports or geometry
+• Place params near the top of your file, after imports but before geometry code

 • Use descriptive parameter names (wall_thickness not wt)